christinem/studenttomentor/README.md

 - Interests are uneditable at the moment
 - Applications are currently uneditable
 - We don't have front-end messages to show when something has succeeded or failed (for example, when updating a profile or creating new user/application)
+- A user cannot delete their own profile from the app
+- The search result displays all fields regardless of the type of user being searched, even if the field is irrelevant (for example, student number for admins).
+Fields that are not relevant will shows up empty or as N/A